Monarchy of Thailand: Sakdina and Rachasap

 The Kings of Ayutthaya created many institutions to support their rule.
 Whereas feudalism developed in the European Middle Ages, Ayutthayan King Trailokanat in the 15th century instituted sakdina, a system of social hierarchy which ranked the king's subjects according to the amount of land they were entitled to, according to their rank and position.

 Rachasap is required by court etiquette as an honorific register consisting of a special vocabulary used exclusively for addressing the king, or for talking about royalty.

 Royal authority

-The king was chief administrator, chief legislator, and chief judge, with all laws, orders, verdict and punishments theoretically originating from his person.
+The king was the established chief administrator, chief legislator, and chief judge, with all laws, orders, verdict and punishments theoretically originating from his person.
 The king's sovereignty was reflected in the titles "Lord of the Land" (พระเจ้าแผ่นดิน Phra Chao Phaen Din) and "Lord of Life" (เจ้าชีวิต Chao Chiwit).
 The king's powers and titles were seen by foreign observers as proof that the king was an absolute monarch in the European sense.
-However, in Siamese tradition the duty and responsibility of the king was seen as developed from the ancient Indian theories of royal authority, which resemble Enlightened Absolutism, although the emphasis is not on rationality but on Dhamma.
+However, in Siamese tradition, the duty and responsibility of the king was seen as developed from the ancient Indian theories of royal authority, which resemble enlightened absolutism, although the emphasis is not on rationality but on Dhamma.
 This was disrupted in 1767, when Thai digests of the dhammasāt (ธรรมศาสตร์) were lost when a Burmese army under the Konbaung dynasty invaded, sacked and burned the city of Ayutthaya.